RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 ![selfemploment](Images/selfemployed.png)

 b.
-This images hows relation with respect to the Applicants Marriage.
+This images shows relation with respect to the Applicants Marriage.
 And clearly this is more valuable that other columns.

 ![Marriage](Images/married.png)